 In place of this fall’s convention, we will be providing a number of last year’s convention workshops on the AMCAP website beginning October 1, 2020.

-We are sensitive to the economic stress that has resulted from the virus and will offer these online CEU courses at no cost for AMCAP members only on October 1-3, 2020.
-On October 4th and forward, the courses will be available at member and non-member rates.
+We are sensitive to the economic stress that has resulted from the virus and will offer these online CEU courses at no cost for AMCAP members only.
+The courses will be available at non-member rates as well.

 Spring 2021 AMCAP Convention